Swindon Stadium: History

-Redevelopment
+Renovation

 A redevelopment has been planned since June 2007.
 The owners, Gaming International, were granted outline planning permission in 2008 to build houses on part of the site and after several revisions, outline permission was again granted in 2015, for up to 100 houses and a care home.
 Work began on housing in November 2016 but the stadium plans were delayed.
 In 2019, the original plans to reposition the stadium and track were scrapped, and the track was reduced in circumference from 463 metres by creating two new bends inside the old circumference, making way for housing.
 The 509 race distance was also scrapped.
 The planning authority disallowed any further housing additions until progress was made with replacing the existing buildings.

 The stadium and track, therefore, remained in its original position with plans to install prefabricated buildings in place of the existing buildings.
 From 2021 to 2023, the speedway team did not enter the British leagues due to uncertainty surrounding the ongoing changes.
-In December 2022, the stadium continued to experience a stand off between the council and builders Taylor Wimpey over perimeters and expected redevelopment.
-Clarke Osborne of Gaming International issued a press release for a call for sites, which states that it wants to find ground for a 5,000 capacity stadium to host speedway, karting and car racing.
-However similar statements had been issued in previous years by Gaming International/BS Group for Milton Keynes Greyhound Stadium, Reading Stadium and Eastville Stadium.
+In December 2022, the stadium continued to experience a stand-off between the council and builders Taylor Wimpey over perimeters and expected redevelopment.
+Clarke Osborne of Gaming International issued a press release with a call for sites, stating that it wanted to find ground for a 5,000 capacity stadium to host speedway, karting and car racing.
+However, similar statements had been issued in previous years by Gaming International/BS Group for Milton Keynes Greyhound Stadium, Reading Stadium and Eastville Stadium, with the industry remaining sceptical.